VirDomain Specification¶

 - Type:

-- Description: RAM allocation in bytes
+string - Description: RAM allocation in bytes or Integers with human readable units

 machine_type¶